dijasila/GPAW/doc/tutorialsexercises/magnetic/sites/sites.rst

 Including at least 12 bands beyond the *4s* and *3d* valence bands, we obtain a reasonable fulfillment of the sum rule in the region of radii, where the site spin splitting is flat.
-Interestingly, this is not the case at smaller site radii, meaning that the remaining incompleteness due to the PAW setups shifts the site spin splitting away from the nucleus, while remaining approximately constant when integrating out the entire augmentation sphere.
+Interestingly, this is not the case at smaller site radii, meaning that the remaining incompleteness shifts the site spin splitting away from the nucleus, while remaining approximately constant when integrating out the entire augmentation sphere.

 In the figure, we have left out the imaginary part of the site pair spin splitting.
 You can check yourself that it vanishes more or less identically.